 Tamarindo is a place where you can let loose and soak up the awesome nightlife, while Tortuguero gives you a chance to get off the beaten track for a tan and a spot of turtle watching.
 We’ve left no stone unturned in finding the best beaches in Costa Rica; all that’s left is for you to decide which one you’re going to visit first.

-Be sure to leave some time in Costa Rica to hike volcanoes, sample exquisite farm-to-table restaurants, and indulge in the county’s pura vida.
+Be sure to leave some time to go hiking in Costa Rica, sample exquisite farm-to-table restaurants, and indulge in the county’s pura vida.
 We hope you have a great time!